Homological algebra and poset versions of the Garland method: Garland Posets

 \begin{Definition} A {\sf Garland poset} $\gposet =(S,\leq,w,n,\rho)$ is a poset $(S,\leq)$ together with a (cover preserving) poset map $\rho : S \rightarrow \{ -1 < 0 < 1\}$, an orientation $w:\Cov(S) \rightarrow \{-1,+1\}$, $(x,y) \mapsto w_{xy}$, and numbers $n_0$, $n_1$ and $n_{010}$ so that for $S^i = \rho^{-1}(i)$ we have: \begin{itemize} \item[(P1)] if $b\in S^0$ then $|S_{<b}|=n_0$, \item[(P2)] if $c\in S^1$ then $|S_{<c}^{-1}|=n_1$, \item[(P3)] if $S^0\ni b<c>b'\in S^0-\{b\}$ then $|S_{<b}\cap S_{<b'}|=n_{010}$, \item[(P4)] if $a\in S^{-1}$ then $S_{>a}$ is finite and connected, \item[(P5)] if $S^{-1}\ni a<c\in S^1$ then $S_{>a}\cap S_{<c}=\{b,b'\}$ with

 \end{itemize} \end{Definition}

 In our examples of Garland posets we usually define the mutually disjoint sets $S^i$ directly, rendering $\rho$ superfluous.
-Given a Garland poset $\gposet$ and a choice of $i$ consider the Hilbert space with orthonormal basis By (P4) the closed subspaces $A^i$ and $B^i$ generated respectively by
+Given a Garland poset $\gposet$ and a choice of $i$ consider the Hilbert space with orthonormal basis Note that for $i=-1$ we have $z_{aac}$ as basis elements and for $i =1$ we have $z_{acc}$ as basis elements.
+By (P4) the closed subspaces $A^i$ and $B^i$ generated respectively by

 are well defined.
-Note that the two generating sets are orthogonal but not normalized bases of the respective spaces.
+The definitions immediately imply that $A^{-1} = B^{-1}$.
+Note that the given generating sets are orthogonal but not normalized bases of the respective spaces.

 \begin{lem} The maps extend to complexes

 and

 of bounded linear maps. \end{lem}